fbpx

 Summertime in Venice runs from June to September, officially, from the 23rd of June until the 23rd of September but each month is slightly different.

-The weather in July and August is hot, with temperatures nearing 30 degrees Celsius or 80 Fahrenheit.
+The weather in July and August is hot, with temperatures nearing 30 C (80 F).

 Although both June and September share a similar weather outlook, there are also some differences; one is at the beginning of the summer while the other is the end of it, so the atmosphere varies and the climate is slightly different.